Employees of the Company

 Sport & Health initiatives: Health Check Analysis

-In 2024, the company found that 116 employees were at risk of stroke (ranging from low to moderate to high risk), and it is projected that in the next 2 years, there will be 48 employees at risk of stroke.
-Based on this data, GPSC initiated a health and sports promotion program, including the establishment of an employee sports club, to enhance the health of its personnel.
+In 2025, the company identified 111 employees at risk of cardiovascular disease, ranging from those requiring monitoring to those at high-risk levels.
+Furthermore, it is projected that the number of at-risk employees will increase by 48 over the next two years.
+Based on this data, GPSC has initiated health and sports promotion projects, including the establishment of employee sports clubs, to elevate the overall well-being of its workforce.

 Work Conditions